Putin says optimistic on resolving Ukraine crisis

-ST PETERSBURG, Russia (Reuters) - Russian President Vladimir Putin said on Friday he was upbeat on the prospects for resolving the crisis in Ukraine and that doing so would help improve relations with the United States.
+ST PETERSBURG, Russia, May 23 (Reuters) - Russian President Vladimir Putin said on Friday he was upbeat on the prospects for resolving the crisis in Ukraine and that doing so would help improve relations with the United States.

 He also said that Russia did not want to isolate itself from the rest of the world and that it wanted to work with the United States on many projects.